Best Parks for Cross Country Running

 And with more than 50 miles of multi-use trails, runners can get away from the world, running as far as they like.
-Try the 7.5-mile Small Lake Loop, which has a 1000-foot elevation gain; or—for a bit more challenge—the 11.6-mile Big Lake Loop with a 1600-foot elevation.
+Try the 7.5-mile Small Lake Loop, which has a 1000-foot elevation gain; or -- for a bit more of a challenge -- the 11.6-mile Big Lake Loop with a 1600-foot elevation.

 6201 Channel Drive, Santa Rosa 95409; 707-539-3911